The cheapest apartment rentals in Houston, right now

 In the apartment, anticipate air conditioning, carpeted flooring, a fireplace and wooden cabinetry.
 The complex boasts a swimming pool and outdoor space.
 Pets are not permitted.
 There isn't a leasing fee associated with this rental.

-According to Walk Score's assessment, the area around this address is moderately walkable, has some bike infrastructure and has some transit options.
+According to Walk Score, the surrounding area is moderately walkable, is fairly bikeable and has a few nearby public transportation options.

 (See the full listing here.)